Friedrich Castelle: Life

 After the Machtergreifung by the Nazis and its allies, Castelle, who had joined the NSDAP in 1933, held key positions in the cultural bureaucracy of the new regime.
 He "glorified not only Hitler but also the party ideologist Alfred Rosenberg", who - unlike Goebbels - took a stance in questions of art and art politics that was closely aligned with "Blut und Boden" and "healthy popular sentiment", and at the same time defended himself against the Weimar "art of decay", as it was asserted in 1937 with the exhibition "Degenerate Art".
-After Castelle had already been chairman of the NS cultural community for the Steinfurt district, he was appointed member of the advisory board of the Gaus Westfalen-Nord and leading employee of the Reichsschrifttumskammer.
+After Castelle had already been chairman of the NS cultural community for the Steinfurt district, he was appointed member of the advisory board of the Gaus Westfalen-Nord and leading employee of the Reich Chamber of Literature.
 In 1937, he became a clerk, e.g. in a department of the Westdeutscher Rundfunk Köln, where he was later promoted to deputy director.
 During the war, he was head of a press and news department and of Rundfunksenders in occupied Luxembourg.
 He was a member of the Reichsschrifttumskammer and, at times, of the Reichsrundfundkammer.

 In Der Türmer he was "more and more offensive" for National Socialism.
 In the future "everything" in the magazine would be "subordinated to the service of the people and the fatherland".
 The fight for intellectual freedom in the spirit of the Führer has always been our first and the last goal for 35 years, it will remain our last and first goal in the future.
 The aim is "to collect the valuable and essential achievements of the new age and make them usable for the overall culture of the people in the course of this tremendous upsurge in the glorious renewal of the people".
 He saw the "extermination" of "sub-humanity, which has its most dangerous emanations in communism and Bolshevism" as a prerequisite for this, but he also used Der Türmer for anti-Semitic propaganda.